jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

     sudo apt full-upgrade --yes
     sudo apt install python3 python3-venv --yes

-  run the rest of the commands in this chapter in a bash_ terminal
+  run the rest of the commands in your bash_ terminal

 ----